How Flexible Packaging Can Support the Healthcare Industry

 Flexible Packaging for Vitamins

-Sterilization, product protection, containment, storage efficiency, and clear labeling are all necessary for proper food packaging.
-Even though flexible food packaging is held to many of the same FDA standards as medical packaging, it continues to grow in use and applications.
+Sterilization, puncture resistance, containment, storage efficiency, and clear labeling are all necessary for proper food packaging.
+Even though flexible food packaging is held to many of the same FDA (Food and Drug Administration) standards as medical packaging, it continues to grow in use and applications.

-The process for developing new packaging that meets safety standards is long given testing and validation requirements.
-However, flexible packaging can minimize these lead times, drive down material and equipment costs, and offer sustainability benefits throughout its lifecycle, making it a leading alternative to current packaging solutions.
+The process for developing new healthcare packaging that meets safety standards can be lengthy due to testing and validation requirements.
+However, flexible packaging can minimize these lead times, drive down packaging material and equipment costs, and offer sustainability benefits throughout its lifecycle, making it a leading alternative to healthcare’s packaging solutions.

-Flexible packaging options and closures are ready for use in the healthcare industry, and now is a terrific time to balance user-friendliness, product and user safety, and sustainability.
-Start packaging development as early in your product’s development timeline as possible and be sure to work with experienced packaging professionals who know the testing procedures and FDA requirements to guarantee your packaging is properly aligned with industry standards.
+Medical flexible packaging options and closures are ready for use in the healthcare industry, and now is a terrific time to balance user-friendliness, product and user safety, and sustainability.
+Start packaging development as early in your product’s development timeline as possible and be sure to work with experienced packaging professionals who know the testing procedures and FDA requirements to guarantee your healthcare packaging materials are properly aligned with industry standards.

-Even if you don’t see a flexible packaging and closure option that is right for you, we can work closely with you to understand what your packaging must accomplish in order to develop the best solution for your needs.
+Even if you don’t see a medical flexible packaging and closure option that is right for you, we can collaborate with you to understand what your healthcare packaging must accomplish in order to develop the best solution for your needs.

 If you are ready to explore flexible packaging for your medical equipment, contact the Fresh-Lock team today.